 |0.53%||Less than 1.0%|

 An unemployment insurance tax surcharge is a permanent part of South Dakota law; it automatically goes into effect when the UI Trust Fund balance is below $11 million at the end of any quarter.
-For more information, see Unemployment Insurance - Employer Updates.
+There has not been a surcharge since third quarter 2010.
+Should a surcharge become effective at a future date, all affected employers will be notified by mail.

 |Surcharge Rate Table|